Abu Isa

-Abu Isa (also known as Ovadiah, Ishaq ibn Ya'qub al-Isfahani, Isaac ibn Jacob al-Isfahani) was a self-proclaimed Jewish prophet sometime in the 8th century CE in Persia and the leader of a short-lived revolt.
-Proclaimed by some of his followers to be the Messiah, Abu Isa himself never made such claims or inferences.
-He seems to have allied himself with Sunbadh after the assassination of Abu Muslim in 755 CE.
-His forces fought Caliph al-Mansur's army at Rayy only to be defeated.
-Abu Isa fell in this battle.
+Abu ʿIsa was an alleged Jewish prophet who lived in the 8th century CE in Persia.
+He founded the Isawiyya movement that led a military revolt in the city of Isfahan.
+The timing of this event is disputed, but it is thought to have occurred as early as the reign of the caliph Abd al-Malik ibn Marwan and as late as that of Marwan II (early to mid-eighth century CE).
+Eventually, he was killed by al-Mansur near Ray.
+Abu 'Isa was identified with the Dajjal (an Antimessiah-figure) in a famous Sunni hadith that reads "the Dajjal will be followed by 70,000 Jews of Isfahan wearing Persian shawls".

+Abu Isa is seen as the most notable Jewish prophet figure between the Bar Kokhba revolt in the second century and Sabbatai Zevi in the seventeenth century CE.
+He was described in dozens of Islamic and Jewish sources of historiography from his until early modern times.
+He is also known for his relativizing view of prior religions: he accepted the prophethoods both of Muhammad and Jesus, while also claiming that they were only prophets to their own communities.

+Abu Isa was known by many different names depending on the source, including Ovadiah, 'Isa al-Isfahani, Muhammad ibn 'Isa, Ishaq ibn Ya'qub al-Isfahani, and Isaac ben Jacob al-Isfahani.

 Dating issues

 The dating of Abu Isa's career has been disputed since the Middle Ages.
 The two main sources for information of him are Qirqisani, a Jewish Karaite historian; and Shahrastani, who wrote an extensive guide to Jewish sects over the ages.
 Qirqisani places the events in the reign of the Umayyad Caliph Abd al-Malik (685 - 705 CE) while Shahrastani says it began under the reign of Marwan II (744 - 750) on through to Al-Mansur (d.
 775).
 Qirqisani's dates place Abu Isa's uprising during Umayyad clashes with the Byzantines which would coincide with Messianic stories of the battle between Gog and Magog and place it early enough to influence Karaism; Shahrastani's would put the revolt at the end of the Umayyad Dynasty and thus at a pivotal point of upheaval in the Muslim world.
 Both are plausible and there is no direct Isawite documentation.

 The Turkish scholar Halil Ibrahim Bulut in 2004 has shown that Shahrastani's 'Abbasid date is more likely.